varnish/Varnish-Book/varnish_book.rst

 - Domain-specific
 - Add as little or as much as you want

+..
+TODO for the author:
-.. training: give a reference to .el highlighting lisp file
+   give a reference to .el highlighting lisp file for emacs

 .. container:: handout